meaniebeanie22/meaniebeanie22.github.io/chapters/council-of-war.md

 “Yes, sir,” said he, “this is the spot, to be sure, and very prettily drawed out.
 Who might have done that, I wonder?
 The pirates were too ignorant, I reckon.
 Aye, here it is: ‘Capt.
-Kidd’s Anchorage’--just the name my shipmate called it.
-There’s a strong current runs along the south, and then away nor’ard up the west coast.
+Kidd’s Anchorage’--[:just the name my shipmate called it.](#hiscaptain) There’s a strong current runs along the south, and then away nor’ard up the west coast.
 Right you was, sir,” says he, “to haul your wind and keep the weather of the island.
 Leastways, if such was your intention as to enter and careen, and there